Thursday, November 3, 2022

 Availability:

-• Regal: It was seen in nearly all Regal, Edwards and UA theaters between 2007 and 2018, before it was replaced with the 2018 Regal logo from July 9, 2018-May 22, 2025, when Paramount Home Entertainment replaced the Paramount Cinemas policy trailer with their new logo in 2025 due to Woody Woodpecker being demolished at Universal.
+• Regal: It was seen in nearly all Regal, Edwards and UA theaters between 2007 and 2018, before it was replaced with the 2018 Regal logo from July 9, 2018-May 22, 2025, when Woody Woodpecker's Fun Zone was demolished at Universal.
 On September 19, 2016, Regal announced that they would use the Regal version until 2026 for a 25th anniversary policy trailer, but four days later on September 23, 2016, they announced that they would only use the Regal version until 2018 due to it's final surviving source, Toys R Us closing.

 • Regal L.A.
 Live: Only used at the Regal location at L.A.
 Live.